What is IPAF and what does it mean?

 What locations can I do my training at?

-We offer IPAF training at our Southampton depot.
+We offer IPAF training at our Southampton depot and our Worthing depot.
 If you are unable to get to this location then we can offer IPAF training at your site provided the equipment and training area is suitable and will need to be checked for hazards by our IPAF accredited trainer.

 Who can obtain an IPAF licence?

 The minimum age you need to be to hold a licence is 16.
 There are no restrictions on the size of the machine you are able to operate providing you hold the licence for that category.
 There is also no maximum age for someone to obtain an IPAF PAL Card.

 A PAL card is a Powered Access Licence which is issued by IPAF upon completion of an accredited course.
 Employees wishing to work at height will need to prove that they are able to operate mobile elevated working platforms (MEWP) safely.
 The PAL card will offer the proof employees have the training required.
 Trainees who pass the associated examinations will be issued a SMART PAL card; these new SMART PAL cards feature contactless RFID chips, which will allow the operator to use machines which feature devices to prevent use by untrained operators.
 In the last few years, manufacturers have been increasingly installing devices which will only allow usage by an operator with the appropriate SMART card, instead of just an ignition key.

 IPAF certificates, also known as PAL cards are certified for 5 years from issue, you will have to take a refresher course before your card expires.
 If you wait until after the 5 years you will need to take the full IPAF test again.

 You will need to contact an IPAF accredited training centre to ensure you take an accredited course in order to renew your licence.
 2 Start Training is an accredited trainer and we are able to provide courses to renew your licence.